 - 150 g /5.3oz green beans finely diced, roughly 1.5 cups

-- 1 tbsp oil sunflower or olive oil are fine
+- 1 tablespoon oil sunflower or olive oil are fine

 - 1 fresh chilli finely diced, any kind, birdseye for extra heat